C++ Vectors

 vector<type> variable_name (number_of_elements);

-vector<int> values (5); // declares a vector of 5 integers
+vector<int> values (5); // Declares a vector of 5 integers

-vector<double> marks (20); // declares a vector of 20 doubles
+vector<double> grades (20); // Declares a vector of 20 doubles

 #include <vector>